-The project is located within the project area of a canal Lining project occurring from milepost 8.9 to 12.8.
-A SEPA checklist was completed for the canal lining, the SEPA and the related MDNS are KID file number TD 2020-04.
-A SEPA review was completed for a borrow pit location the MDNS is KID file number TD 2022-03.
-An Archaeological Survey Report was completed for the Kennewick Irrigation District Title Transfer Project.
+A previous SEPA has been completed for the adjacent KID canal lining project, this SEPA and the related MDNS are KID file number TD 2020-04.
+A SEPA review was also completed for Main Canal Lining 11.0 and 12.0 Siphon Removal, MDNS KID file number TD 2023-03.
+In addition, an Archaeological Survey Report was completed for the Kennewick Irrigation District Title Transfer Project.
 The report found no cultural resources identified within the Main Canal Division II Canal Right-of-Way in which this project is located.